History of Costa Rica

 Typical settlement of the Diquis indigenous people before the arrival of Columbus.

 The first indigenous peoples of Costa Rica were hunters and gatherers, and when the Spanish conquerors arrived, Costa Rica was divided in two distinct cultural areas due to its geographical location in the Intermediate Area, between Mesoamerican and the Andean cultures, with influences of both cultures.

 Christopher Columbus first dropped anchor in Costa Rica in 1503 at Isla Uvita.
 His forces overcame the indigenous people.
-Subsequent Spanish explorers and colonizers incorporated the territory into the Captaincy General of Guatemala as a province of New Spain in 1524.
-For the next 300 years, Costa Rica was a colony of Spain.
+Subsequent Spanish explorers incorporated the territory into the Captaincy General of Guatemala as a province of New Spain in 1524.
+For the next 300 years, Costa Rica was a part of Spain.

 As a result, Costa Rica's culture has been greatly influenced by the culture of Spain.
 During this period, Costa Rica remained sparsely developed and impoverished.
 Following the Mexican War of Independence (1810–1821), Costa Rica became part of the First Mexican Empire in 1821.
 In 1823, Costa Rica joined the Federal Republic of Central America, but degrading relations with the other states caused it to secede in 1838.
 But following its independence, its economy struggled due to a lack of connections with European suppliers.
 In 1856, Costa Rica, along with several other Central American countries, joined the Filibuster War to prevent William Walker from mounting a take-over of the Nicaraguan government.
 After 1869, Costa Rica established a democratic government.

 In 1885 Bernardo Soto Alfaro joins to El Salvador, Nicaragua and Mexico to the Barrios' War of Reunification against the Guatemala of Justo Rufino Barrios and Honduras.
-After the 1948 General elections started the Costa Rican Civil War between the Ejército de Liberación Nacional led by José Figueres Ferrer, and the Costa Rican government led by Rafael Calderón Guardia.
-In 1955, the Calderonistas tried to overthrow the José Figueres Ferrer Government in a failed invasion with the help of Venezuela, Nicaragua and Dominican Republic.
-Figueres became the president for 18 months until the restauration of the Otilio Ulate's presidency.
-After the Costa Rican Civil War in 1948, the government drafted a new constitution, guaranteeing universal suffrage and the dismantling of the military.
-Today, Costa Rica is a democracy that relies on technology and eco-tourism for its economy.
-Although poverty has declined since the turn of the 21st century, economic problems still exist.
-Costa Rica is facing problems of underemployment, foreign and internal debt, and a trade deficiency.
+After the Costa Rican Civil War of 1948, the government drafted a new constitution that established universal suffrage, strengthened civil liberties, and permanently abolished the military—an institutional choice that set Costa Rica apart from much of Central America during a period marked elsewhere by armed conflict and military rule.
+In the decades that followed, this demilitarization and emphasis on civilian governance contributed to the consolidation of a stable democratic system and sustained investment in social and political institutions.
+In the contemporary era, Costa Rica’s political continuity and relative regional stability have supported the development of an economy oriented toward services, technology, and ecotourism, even as long-standing fiscal pressures—particularly high public debt—continue to constrain state capacity and public finances.